pattespatte/ip-sprint-test-site-01/ip-sprint-test-site-01-guide-en.md

 - Avoid modifying FKUI core styles directly

 ## Adding New Customizations
-1. Identify if the customization should be global or component-specific
+1. Identify if customization should be global or component-specific
-2. Add variables to the appropriate file
+2. Add variables to appropriate file
 3. Create CSS custom properties for dynamic values
-4. Document the purpose and usage of the customization
+4. Document the purpose and usage of customization

 ```

 ### How to Check if Something Should Be Overridden or Inherited